usdot-fhwa-stol/carma-config/README.md

 ## Vehicle Calibration Folder
 Some parameters are unique to individual vehicles such as precise sensor orientations or controller tunings.
 These values are stored separately from parameters that apply to classes of vehicles.
 A special folder structure is used for this purpose, an example of this structure can be seen in the example_calibration_folder directory.
 Calibration folders should be installed on the vehicle such that their vehicle folders can be found at /opt/carma/vehicle.
 It is recommended that this be done as a sym-link to a git repository so your vehicle calibration data can be version controlled.

+## Example Opt Folder

+The CARMA Platform requires that some files be located in the /opt/carma directory so they can be found at runtime.
+The example_opt_carma folder in this repository contains an example of this folders structure though some files cannot be included in this repo due to size or license restrictions.
+Therefore the installation instructions should be consulted for proper setup.
+The file is presented here as a supporting reference and used by development setup scripts.

 # CARMAPlatform
 The primary CARMAPlatform repository can be found [here](https://github.com/usdot-fhwa-stol/CARMAPlatform) and is part of the [USDOT FHWA STOL](https://github.com/usdot-fhwa-stol/) github organization.
 Documentation on how the CARMAPlatform functions, how it will evolve over time, and how you can contribute can be found at the above links as well